L.S. Starrett: A Potential Graham-Style Value Stock

 Business Environment and Competition

 SCX could be classified in the hand tool manufacturing, cutlery manufacturing, measuring and controlling device manufacturing, and other industries within the industrial sector.
-The hand tool manufacturing industry in the U.S. has grown at an annual rate of only 0.1% from 2013-2018 and is expected to have annual growth of 1.1% from 2018-2023 (source behind paywall), and the hand tool and cutlery manufacturing industry has had declined by -1.3% over the same period and expects a continue annual decline of -0.4% until 2023 (source behind paywall).
+The hand tool manufacturing industry in the U.S. has grown at an annual rate of only 0.1% from 2013-2018 and is expected to have annual growth of 1.1% from 2018-2023 (source behind paywall), and the hand tool and cutlery manufacturing industry has had declined by -1.3% over the same period and expects a continued annual decline of -0.4% until 2023 (source behind paywall).
 With declines in the U.S. market, companies in the industry are relying more on exports, which make up about 26-28% of the market.
-SCX operates warehouses and/or sales-support offices in the U.S., Australia, New Zealand, Mexico, Singapore and Japan.
+SCX operates warehouses and/or sales-support offices in the U.S., Australia, New Zealand, Mexico, Singapore, and Japan.

 SCX faces competition from major brands like Stanley Black & Decker (SWK) and Snap-On (SNA), as well as small operations in the U.S. and abroad.
 The large industrial conglomerates have benefited from major mergers and acquisitions that have allowed them to cut costs and diversify their product lines.
 SCX is still managed by its founding Starrett family and has not grown as aggressively.
 It is publicly traded, but it is a micro-cap stock in a mature, slow-growth industry.
 This gives it some competitive disadvantages, but the company's history and its relationships with customers provide some stability and allow it to differentiate itself.
 There are not very many companies like this, which makes it a unique investment opportunity.